seananderson/metafolio/inst/ms/ms.md

 ## Unknown response diversity

-In a scenario where we don't know the distribution of population-level response diversity, portfolio optimization informs us that investing in more populations buffers portfolio risk regardless of environmental trend (Fig. \ref{f:n}).
+In a scenario where the distribution of population-level response diversity is unknown, portfolio optimization informs us that investing in more populations buffers portfolio risk regardless of environmental trend (Fig. \ref{f:n}).
 *Given short-term environmental fluctuations*, conserving more populations buffers portfolio risk (Fig. \ref{f:n}a, c, d; \somts\ Figs.
 \ref{f:eg-n-arma-two}, \ref{f:eg-n-arma-sixteen}).
 For example, a metapopulation
 with 16 conserved populations is on average 1.7 times less variable than a metapopulation with only eight.
-At the same time, the random conservation of response diversity creates a spread of metapopulation risk for the same number of populations conserved, particularly given fewer populations (Fig.
+At the same time, the random conservation of response diversity creates an increased spread of possible metapopulation risk given fewer populations conserved
-\ref{f:n}a).
-For example, the width of the 75% quantile of variance in metapopulation growth rate was 1.7 times narrower for the metapopulations with 16 conserved populations compared to the metapopulations with only eight.
+(increasing quantile width from left to right in Fig. \ref{f:n}a).

 *Given long-term environmental change*, conserving more populations buffers portfolio risk (Fig. \ref{f:n}b; \somts\ Figs. \ref{f:eg-n-linear-two},